-New York, New York: Mummified Mother CabriniA genuine American saint, canonized in 1946, inside a clear glass box in a far-off corner of New York City.
+New York, New York: Mummified Mother CabriniA genuine American saint, canonized in 1946, is visible inside a clear glass box in a far-off corner of New York City.

 St. Frances Xavier Cabrini Chapel